Linda Crampton is a writer and teacher with a first-class honors degree in biology. She often writes about the scientific basis of disease.

 Many scientists are studying biofilms in the mouth and in other locations in our bodies.
 Most of the bacteria inside us seem to live in biofilms, making them hard to eliminate.
 (We normally have far more neutral or helpful bacteria in our bodies than harmful ones, however.)

-Bacteria in biofilms coordinate some of their activities by releasing chemicals which act as signals to other bacteria.
+Bacteria in biofilms coordinate some of their activities by releasing chemicals that act as signals to other bacteria.
 When enough bacteria have released a chemical messenger and the chemical has reached a specific concentration, all the bacteria perform the same action.
 This process of bacterial communication is known as quorum sensing.

 Quorum sensing enables a bacterial colony to act as a unit.
 It's a fascinating process and shows that bacteria are not as simple as we once thought.
 The process can make bacterial infections harder to treat than those involving planktonic bacteria, however.